Xilinx/Vitis_Model_Composer/heterogenous_designs/FFT2D/HLS_AIE/README.md

 :bulb: _AIE to HLS_ blocks may be needed for connectivity if there is a need to change the data type.

 :bulb: Note the interface specificaiton in the HLS code.
-These are all needed for HW flow to work:
+These instruct the Vitis HLS compiler to infer an AXI stream interface for the IP.
+This interface will be used for the Hardware Validaiton flow in Vitis Model Composer:

 >*#pragma HLS INTERFACE ap_ctrl_none port=return*
 >*#pragma HLS interface axis port=in*